Lwdthe1/CSC-365-A3/README.md

 The program makes use of two important external algorithms:
 ##[Prim's Algorithm](https://www.google.com/search?q=Prim%27s+algorithm&rlz=1C1CHFX_enUS651US651&oq=Prim%27s+algorithm&aqs=chrome..69i57.2479j0j7&sourceid=chrome&ie=UTF-8) for a Minimum Spanning Tree

+There is a known error at the end of this README involving Prim's algorithm.
+Do consult it.

 ##[Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) For Finding Shortest Paths

 Research these algorithms and see how you can make their usage better in the program: `/src/Algorithms`